|

 KASSIDY:

-Variant of English unisex Cassidy, meaning
+Variant spelling of English unisex Cassidy, meaning

 "curly(-headed)."